-You don't have to ditch spreadsheets entirely.
-Excel is still one of the best financial tools.
-But when your model becomes key for planning, board meetings, or decisions across teams, things slow down.
-Now you juggle version conflicts, manual data updates, and new scenarios that mean copying whole files.
+You don't have to abandon Excel entirely.
+It remains one of the most powerful financial tools ever built.
+But when your model becomes mission-critical for planning, board meetings, and cross-functional decisions, things break down.
+You're managing dozens of tabs, fragile formulas that break when someone inserts a row, version conflicts, manual data updates every month-end, and scenarios that require copying entire workbooks.

-This guide puts Runway, a modern FP&A platform designed for collaborative planning and dimensional modeling, side by side with Excel, the go-to spreadsheet for most financial models.
-Let's see how each one handles core modeling challenges: building flexible forecasts, scenario planning, real-time collaboration, and handling greater complexity.
+This guide compares Runway, a modern FP&A platform designed for collaborative planning and dimensional modeling, against Excel, the spreadsheet tool most financial models start in.
+We'll examine how each handles the core challenges: building flexible forecasts, running scenarios without file chaos, enabling real-time collaboration, and scaling as complexity increases.

 Runway vs. Excel: understanding each product